takashito/ew-graphql-with-edgekv/README.md

 + cacheable: REST API is cacheable or not
 + cacheKey: Akamai CacheKey
 + cacheHit:
+  - KV_MEM_HIT : Object Data was responded from EdgeKV cache stored in EdgeWorker's Memory space
+  - KV_HIT : Object Data was responded from EdgeKV cache
   - EDGE_MEM_HIT : REST API was responded from Edge memory cache
   - EDGE_HIT : REST API was responded from Edge disk cache
   - REMOTE_MEM_HIT : REST API was responded from parent memory cache